dmaon/bomb-defuser-game/README.md

 - Resources by https://phillipp.itch.io/nokiajamresources[Nokia Jam Resources].

 # How to play
-- Arows + enter
+- Arows + Enter

 # How to run
-- Use game.exe for windows
+- Use dome.exe for windows
-- Use dome.html and game.egg on host for web
 - Use dome file with ./dome game.egg command for linux